Peter Damian: Reformer

 Although living in the seclusion of the cloister, Peter Damian closely watched the fortunes of the church, and like his friend Hildebrand, the future Pope Gregory VII, he strove for reforms in a deplorable time.
-After almost two centuries of political and social upheaval, doctrinal ignorance and the petty venality among the clergy had reached intolerable levels.
+After almost two centuries of political and social upheaval, doctrinal ignorance and petty venality among the clergy had reached intolerable levels.
 When the scandalous Benedict IX resigned the pontificate into the hands of the archpriest John Gratian (Gregory VI) in 1045, Peter hailed the change with joy and wrote to the new pope, urging him to deal with the scandals of the church in Italy, singling out the wicked bishops of Pesaro, of Città di Castello and of Fano.

 Extending the area of his activities, he entered into communication with the Emperor Henry III.
 He was present in Rome when Clement II crowned Henry III and his consort Agnes, and he also attended a synod held at the Lateran in the first days of 1047, in which decrees were passed against simony.

-After this he returned to his hermitage.
+After this, he returned to his hermitage.
 Damian published a constant stream of open letters on a variety of theological and disciplinary controversies.
-About 1050, he wrote Liber Gomorrhianus addressed to Pope Leo IX, containing a scathing indictment of the practice of sodomy, as threatening the integrity of the clergy.
+About 1050, he wrote Liber Gomorrhianus addressed to Pope Leo IX, containing a scathing indictment of the practice of simony, concubinage and sodomy, as threatening the integrity of the clergy.
 Meanwhile, the question arose as to the validity of the ordinations of simoniacal clerics.
-Peter Damian wrote (about 1053) a treatise, the Liber Gratissimus, in favour of their validity, a work which, though much combatted at the time, was potent in deciding the question in their favor before the end of the 12th century.
+Peter Damian wrote (about 1053) a treatise, the Liber Gratissimus, in favour of their validity, a work which, though much combatted at the time, was potent in deciding the question in their favour before the end of the 12th century.
 Pope Benedict XVI described him as "one of the most significant figures of the 11th century, ... a lover of solitude and at the same time a fearless man of the Church, committed personally to the task of reform."

 Philosophy

-Peter often condemned philosophy.
-He claimed that the first grammarian was the Devil, who taught Adam to decline deus in the plural.
+Damian was not so much hostile to philosophy as insistent "that the liberal arts, including philosophy, must remain subservient to religion".
 He argued that monks should not have to study philosophy, because Jesus did not choose philosophers as disciples, and so philosophy is not necessary for salvation.
 But the idea (later attributed to Thomas Aquinas) that philosophy should serve theology as a servant serves her mistress originated with him.
-However, this apparent animosity may reflect his view that logic is only concerned with the validity of argument, rather than the nature of reality.
+However, this apparent animosity may reflect his view that logic is only concerned with the validity of the argument, rather than the nature of reality.
 Similar views are found in Al-Ghazali and Wittgenstein.

 Damian's tract De divina omnipotentia is frequently misunderstood.
 Damian's purpose is to defend the "doctrine of omnipotence", which he defines as the ability of God to do anything that is good, e.g., God cannot lie.
-Toivo J. Holopainen identifies De divina omnipotentia as "an interesting document related to the early developments of medieval discussion concerning modalities and divine omnipotence."
+Toivo J. Holopainen identifies De divina omnipotentia as "an interesting document related to the early developments of medieval discussion concerning modalities and divine omnipotence".
 Peter also recognized that God can act outside time, as Gregory of Rimini later argued.